-(a) Award NR (no response):

-If there is nothing written at all in the answer space or

-If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know') or If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark).

-(b) Award 0:

-If there is any attempt that earns no credit, e.g. the candidate has copied out part or all of the question.
+(a) Award NR (no response): If there is nothing written at all in the answer space or If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know') or If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark). (b) Award 0: If there is any attempt that earns no credit.
+This could, for example, include the candidate copying all or some of the question, or any working that does not earn any marks, whether crossed out or not.

-Optional questions:
+• Optional questions: